Stock Spotlight: Pro Medicus Limited (ASX:PME)

 - Leveraged to the digital health data thematic and industry’s transition to cloud.

-- Expansion into new geographies.
+- Expansion into new geographies and potential M&A activity.

 Key Risks